samdev-7/undercity-runway/README.md

 # Undercity Runway

-**Description:** A real time desktop display that visualizes incoming flights arriving and departing at SFO Airport.
-Mirrors real life.
+**Description:** A desktop display that shows airplanes on a runway.
+The software includes functionality to search for incoming and outgoing flights at Chicago O’Hare International Airport.

 ## Pictures: